HomeLatest NewsTelecomAirtel signs 3-year managed services deal with Ericsson

 Also Read | Zoom bets big on India, to open new centre in Bangalore

-“We are pleased to strengthen our deep partnership with Ericsson as part of our vision to build a future-ready network that enables world-class experience for our customers.
-We are confident these new technologies will enable to serve the emerging data requirements of customers in a digitally connected India,” said Randeep Sekhon, Chief Technology Officer, Bharti Airtel.
+“We are pleased to strengthen our deep with Ericsson as part of our vision to build a future-ready network that enables world-class experience for our customers.
+We are confident these new technologies will enable us to serve the emerging data requirements of customers in a digitally connected India,” said Randeep Sekhon, Chief Technology Officer, Bharti Airtel.

 Get the day's headlines from Tech Observer straight in your inbox